 Although the company’s transaction rate is higher than the “Qualified” rate of most traditional merchant accounts, it is comparable to the “Mid-Qualified” and “Non-Qualified” downgrade surcharges that about 80% of most transactions experience with a traditional merchant account anyway.
-The rate is, however, much more expensive than the Interchange Pass-through rate pricing model.
+The rate is, however, much more expensive than a competitive Interchange Pass-through rate pricing plan.

 Square does not verify the credit history of its customers prior to approving an account, so it sets a few limitations to avoid potential losses to fraud.

 Square states that there is no limit to the amount of money that can be accepted per transaction or per month through its service – which is only partially true.
 Instead of setting processing limitations and denying transactions once a user reaches a limit (a tactic used by most other providers), the company relies on other methods to mitigate potential losses due to fraud.
 These methods allow merchants to accept an “unlimited” single transaction amount as well as “unlimited” monthly sales volumes, but with a catch.